jucrouzet/blog/content/en/home/about.md

 Please share it if you can/want, it'll probably help me to get motivated.

-English is not my first language, content may, erm, will contain a lot of typos and errors, don't hesitate to make pull requests if you want.
+English is not my first language, content may, erm, will contain a lot of typos and errors, don't hesitate to make pull requests or leave a comment if you want.